-Somerville Public Schools strives to match volunteers with meaningful opportunities that will best support student learning and meeting needs of the whole child/student.
+Somerville Public Schools strives to match volunteers with meaningful opportunities that will best support student learning and meeting the needs of the whole child/student.
 If interested in serving regularly, volunteers are required to self-register.
 This will help us match you with an opportunity that fits your skills and interests, help us monitor volunteer service, and demonstrate impact on student learning and well-being.

 2. Attend a Virtual Volunteer Orientation

 3. Submit your CORI Form

-This Guide outlines Somerville Public Schools' practices for all volunteers and the expectations SPS educators and staff have as you serve in a Somerville school.
+This Guide outlines Somerville Public Schools' practices for all volunteers and the expectations SPS educators and staff have as you serve with or in a Somerville school.
 Volunteers matched for remote or in-person tutoring, or remote or in-person class support will be asked to review and sign SPS Guidelines and Confidentiality Agreement.

 Literacy, Tutoring, ELL